oliverlloyd/jmeter-ec2/README.txt

 5. Copy any data files that are required by your testplan to the /data sub directory.

-6. If your testplan has any references to external files such as a CSV file then you will need to update the testplan as follows:
-    a) For each reference to an external file, replace the existing reference with '${test_root}/myproject/data/myfilename.csv'.
-For example, if you had a Filename value of /home/username/someproject/csvfiles/myfile.csv you should copy the file to the /data directory created above and replace the value in the Filename field with '${test_root}/someproject/data/myfile.csv'
-    b) Create a new User Defined Variable at the root of the testplan called test_root with a value of ${__P(test.root,/home/username/someproject)}

-        Note. test.root (Note the use of the '.' not underscore) is passed to the testplan from the command line by the jmeter-ec2 script.
-The command
-            '-Jtest.root=$REMOTE_HOME' tells JMeter to use the value of $REMOTE_HOME (eg. /tmp) for this variable.
-Then, the test will look for the csv file at /tmp/someproject/data/myfile.csv. ${__P(test.root,/home/username/someproject)} also provides a default value, '/home/username/someproject', if when the testplan is executed the test.root value is not specified then the default is used instead.
-This allows the testplan to be run locally and remotely without having to edit the testplan.

-7. Steps reuired for the dynamic distribution business.

-[The files example.jmx and example.csv are given to demonstrate steps 6 & 7 above.]

-8. Open a termnal window and cd to the project directory you created (eg. cd /home/username/someproject)
+6. Open a termnal window and cd to the project directory you created (eg. cd /home/username/someproject)

-9. Type './jmeter-ec2 someproject 1'
+7. Type: ./jmeter-ec2.sh someproject 1
-        Where 'someproject' is the name of the project directory and jmx file and '1' is the number of instances you wish to spread the test over.
+        Where 'someproject' is the name of the project directory (and jmx file) and '1' is the number of instances you wish to spread the test over.
         You may need to run 'chmod u+x jmeter-ec2.sh' if this file does not already have executable permissions.
         You may need to run 'chmod u+x jmeter-ec2.properties' if this file does not already have executable permissions.

+Notes:
+It is not uncommon for an instance to fail to start, this is part of using the Cloud and for that reason this script will dynamically respond to this
+    event by adjusting the number of instances that are used for the test.
+For example, if you request 10 instances but 1 fails then the test will be run using only 9 machines.
+This should not be a problem as the load will still be evenly spread and the end results (the throughput) identical.
+In a similar fashion, should Amazon not provide all the instances you asked for (each accunt is limited) then the script will also adjust to this scenario.

+Any testplan should always have suitable pacing to regulate throughput.
+This script distributes load based on threads, it is assumed that these threads
+    are setup with suitable timers.
+If not, adding more hardware could create unpredictable results.

 Further details:
   http://www.http503.com/